jaimeangelhi/ops-reading-notes/reading5.md

 cmd, / ~ pwd cd mv file.txt

+(https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal) most commands and answers derived from the reading.

 ## Things I want to know more about

 more of the commands and basics.